 Each year the MEF awards thousands of dollars in grant money to the Mercer School staff for creative projects or equipment needed for the classrooms that are not able to be funded through the current school budget.
 Each applicant must submit a detailed application about the project and its positive impact on the students.
 The application is reviewed and voted on by a committee.
-Some of the funded projects include sponsoring an Iron County Nordic ski team, and outdoor educational opportunities, such as animal tracking and snowshoeing.
-Also, students in elementary and secondary classes have been able to attend theatrical performances, such as Of Mice and Men, To Kill a Mockingbird, and The Nutcracker.
-Funds have also been provided to purchase Smart Boards for classrooms and to enhance a courtyard garden.
+Recent funded projects include teacher registration for the 2022 Iditarod Conference for Educators, a field trip to the Kovac Planetarium, purchase of a Contrabass Clarinet, and a Monarch butterfly garden.
+In the past we have funded trips to theatrical performances, the robotics team, Smart Boards for classrooms, as well as books and equipment for special education programs.

 Thanks to a grant from the MEF, the Mercer School's first-third grade students have enjoyed participating in winter outdoor activities at the Carol Hanneman School Forest.
 Each classroom was awarded ten sets of snowshoes, several trade books related to animal tracking and wildlife observation, and supplies for completing related art and language projects.